-- Staff treated people with kindness and compassion.
-There was a stable staff team who knew people well and what mattered to them.
+- People were treated with consideration and kindliness.
+Staff were friendly in their approach and offered reassurance and support appropriately.
 Positive and caring relationships had been developed between people and staff. - Care plans contained information about people's abilities and skills.
-Management and staff took a pride in people's achievements and were keen to talk with us about this. - A relative was complimentary about the care and support the service provided.
-They said; "People are treated as individuals."
-A returned survey recorded; "A lovely atmosphere and it is obvious that everyone was treated with dignity and respect.
-A pleasure to see."
+Management and staff took a pride in people's achievements and were keen to talk with us about this. - Relatives were complimentary about the care and support the service provided.
+They said; "He's in good hands," and "Couldn't wish for anything better."